Streptobacillus moniliformis: Genomics

 The U.S. Department of Energy's Joint Genome Institute (DOE JGI) sequenced the complete genome of S. moniliformis DSM 12112.
 It is made up of one circular chromosome of 1,673,280 base pairs as determined from a combination of Sanger and 454 sequencing.

 The mol% of guanine and cytosine in the DNA is 26.3% with 1,511 protein coding genes out of the 1,566 genes predicted.

 These low G+C values were previously only seen in members of the order Mycoplasmatales, which includes the genus Mycoplasma, indicating a relationship between Mycoplasma and S. moniliformis.
 However, 16S rRNA gene analysis showed this relation to be incorrect.

 S. moniliformis also has a single circular plasmid pSMON01 that is 10,702 base pairs long with 1,511 protein coding genes.

 Isolation and identification

-The fastidious nature of S. moniliformis makes it difficult to culture, with current published recommendations stating it requires media supplemented with 20% serum, ascitic fluid, or whole blood in order to grow.
-Numerous published reports also state that the organism is inhibited by the polyanionic detergent sodium polyanethole sulfonate, (SPS-trade name; Liquoid; Hoffman-La Roche, Inc., Nutley, N.J.), the main anticoagulant in modern commercially available blood culture bottles, used in automated continuous blood culture instruments.
+The fastidious nature of Streptobacillus moniliformis makes it difficult to culture, with current published recommendations stating it requires media supplemented with 20% serum, ascitic fluid, or whole blood in order to grow.
+Numerous published reports also state that the organism is inhibited by the polyanionic detergent sodium polyanethole sulfonate (SPS-trade name; Liquoid; Hoffman-La Roche, Inc., Nutley, N.J.), the main anticoagulant in modern commercially available blood culture bottles, used in automated continuous blood culture instruments.